-One of the most common colors in nature is brown and fortunately this abundance can produce a wide-range of brown dyes for textiles.
+One of the most common colors in nature is brown and fortunately, this abundance can produce a wide-range of brown dyes.

 Amur Maple Leaves

-The Amur maple, Acer ginnala, is a small maple tree that reaches 15 to 20-feet tall.
-It features clusters of fragrant, creamy white flowers in spring; red fruit on certain cultivars, and brilliant autumn color of yellow and red leaves.
+The Amur maple, Acer ginnala, is a small tree that reaches 15 to 20-feet tall.
+It features clusters of fragrant, creamy-white flowers in spring; red fruit on certain cultivars, and brilliant autumn color of yellow and red leaves.

 It is the autumn dried leaves that should be gathered to create a natural dye.
 The leaves produce a dark brown with black undertones when boiled in water.

-The beet, Beta vulgaris, is a plant best known in its numerous cultivated varieties including the common garden beet.
+The beet, Beta vulgaris, has many varieties including the common garden beet.

-The color of garden beetroot is due to a variety of betalain pigments.
-The pigments are contained in cell vacuoles.
-Beetroot cells are quite unstable and will 'leak' when cut or heated.
+The color of garden beetroot is due to a variety of betalain pigments that produce a reddish-purple dye when boiled in water.
 Removing the skin when boiling will help release more of the dye.

 To achieve a lovely deep brown dye, add FeSO4 or ferrous sulfate (iron sulfate) to the water dye bath.

-The bark of all varieties of birch tree will produce a brown dye.
-Birch species are generally small to medium-sized trees or shrubs, mostly found in temperate climates.
+The bark of all varieties of birch trees will produce a brown dye.
 Varieties include white birch, silver birch, paper birch, black or river birch, and cherry birch.

 The most widely familiar plant in the United States is common broom (Cytisus scoparius, syn.
 Sarothamnus scoparius), a native of northwestern Europe.
 It is usually found in sunny sites and in dry, sandy soils.
 Like most brooms, it has apparently leafless stems that in spring and summer are covered in profuse golden-yellow flowers.
 In late summer, its peapod-like seed capsules burst open, often with an audible pop, spreading seed from the parent plant.